 - 5. Specify the Importer Control settings, which affect all textbases in the list: - Run All the Time.
 Select this option to start running the Importer when you start the service in Windows (or immediately, if the service is set to Automatic).
 It will continue running until you stop the service in Windows, and will continually check the source file folders.
 Any services requiring exclusive access to a textbase (for example, the Inmagic Checker and most backup software) will not be able to open the textbase. - Run During Interval.
 This is the recommended option.
 Select this option to run the Importer during the specified interval, so files will be imported only during the times specified.
 Specify a time that will not interfere with software that requires exclusive access to a textbase (such as the Checker and most backup software).
+If you are using Express Import, you should specify an off-peak time.
 If the Importer is in the middle of an import when the interval is over, it keeps track of where it left off.
 The next time the Importer is started, it will finish importing the file.
 Note that XML files are an exception-- the Importer will finish processing the current XML file, then stop.
 You must start the service in Windows to turn on the Importer (or set it to Automatic).